aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/loading-and-saving-operations/_index.md

 ### [Specify Save Options in Aspose.Note](./specify-save-options/)

 ### [User-Saving Callbacks in Aspose.Note](./user-saving-callbacks/)
 Customize saving fonts, CSS, and images.
-Detailed instructions are available [here](./user-saving-callbacks/).
+Detailed instructions are available in the **User-Saving Callbacks** tutorial.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: How do I load an encrypted OneNote file?**
 A: Pass the password to the `Document.Load` overload: `Document.Load("file.one", "password")`.
 Aspose.Note decrypts the notebook in memory.